yezyilomo/django-restql/README.md

      `GET /users/?your_favourite_name={id, username}`

-* Customize how it filter fields to include in a response.
+* Customize how fields to include in a response are filtered.
     You can do this by inheriting DynamicFieldsMixin and override `list` and `retrieve` methods as shown below.

     ```python